shaYaman/TestCalculator/README.md

 `npx cypress run`

-If you want to run without Performance test, you can run this:
+If you want to run without performance test(it takes around 10 min), you can run this:

 `npm run noPerf`
 <br><br>
 3. Tests Summery: